combinatorist/311-data/server/README.md

 ## Getting Started

 ### Step 1 of 3: install docker and docker-compose
-Docker/docker-compose are the only dependencies for running the server.
+Docker/Docker-Compose are the only required dependencies for running the server.
+They are available on all platforms.
+You can find installation instructions [here](https://docs.docker.com/compose/install/) for Docker and [here](https://docs.docker.com/compose/install/) for Docker-Compose.
+(The two come bundled together for Mac and Windows, which makes things pretty easy.)

-- Mac has an installer
-- Linux has many installers
-- Windows...well, there's probably something.
-You can check that everything is installed and running like this:
+Once you're done, you can check that everything is working by running these commands:
 ```
 docker --version           // confirms docker is installed
 docker-compose --version   // confirms docker-compose is installed